-Signs and symptoms of brain or spinal cord tumors may occur gradually and become worse over time, or they can happen suddenly, such as with a seizure.
+Signs and symptoms of brain or spinal cord tumors may develop gradually and become worse over time, or they can happen suddenly, such as with a seizure.

-Tumors in any part of the brain may cause the pressure inside the skull (known as intracranial pressure) to rise.
+Tumors in any part of the brain might increase the pressure inside the skull (known as intracranial pressure).
 This can be caused by growth of the tumor itself, swelling in the brain, or blockage of the flow of cerebrospinal fluid (CSF).
 Increased pressure can lead to general symptoms such as: